srivaralakshmi-ramani/Quickstart-ownCloud/README.md

    >**Tip:** Although the containers are up and running, it may still take a few minutes until onwCloud is fully functional.
 If you do not see the web page, check the logs displayed on the terminal.
 If you are using a remote server, try SSH tunneling.

-   The login page of the ownCloud web UI is displayed, as shown in the following image:
+   The login page of the ownCloud web user interface (UI) is displayed.

    ![](assets/docker_image_webui_login_page.png)